 Why the Test is Performed

 You may need this test if you have signs of liver damage.
-This test is most often used to diagnose primary biliary cirrhosis (PBC).
+This test is most often used to diagnose primary biliary cholangitis, formerly called primary biliary cirrhosis (PBC).

 The test may also be used to tell the difference between bile system-related cirrhosis and liver problems due to other causes such as a blockage, viral hepatitis, or alcoholic cirrhosis.